 The potential of contamination to soil and waterways associated with the identified potential sources of contamination are considered low to high (refer to Table 2 above), depending on the activity identified.
-However, it is considered unlikely that there will be a risk to human health with the proposed plan change and subdivision providing that the potential contaminant source areas listed in Table 2 are assessed and remediated (if appropriate) and waste material and soils impacted by the presence of the offal pit / farm dump be removed during any future redevelopment works within the site.
+However, it is considered unlikely that there will be a risk to human health with the proposed plan change and subdivision providing that the potential contaminant source areas listed in Table 2 (but not limited to) are assessed and remediated (if appropriate) and waste material and soils impacted by the presence of the offal pit / farm dump (and any other sources identified) be removed during any future redevelopment works within the site.

-The site is considered to be suitable for plan change and subdivision, with any consent granted for the site, conditional on a detailed site investigation (DSI) and / or remediation works (i.e. remediation and validation of farm dumps / offal pits) being carried out prior to any earthworks and or building consents being granted.
+The site is considered to be suitable for plan change and subdivision, with any consent granted for the site, conditional on a detailed site investigation (DSI) and / or remediation works (e.g. remediation and validation of farm dumps / offal pits) being carried out (where required) prior to any earthworks and or building consents being granted.

-Coffey recommends sampling is undertaken in the vicinity of the identified sources of contamination in addition to soil characterisation samples taken from grazing areas to create a detailed site investigation (DSI) prior to earthworks consent being granted to ensure elevated heavy metals and excessive use of fertilisers are not present.
-It is also recommended that all waste material and soils impacted by the presence of the offal pit / farm dump be removed during any redevelopment works within the site.
+Coffey recommends sampling is undertaken in the vicinity of all identified sources of contamination in addition to soil characterisation samples taken from grazing areas to create a detailed site investigation (DSI) prior to earthworks consent being granted to ensure elevated heavy metals and excessive use of fertilisers are not present.
+It is also recommended that all waste material and soils impacted by the presence of the offal pit / farm dump (and any other identified impacted soils) be removed during any redevelopment works within the site.
+Due to the age of the structures within the properties comprising the proposed redevelopment, if demolition or these structures is required, that a full asbestos survey be completed on these structures prior to demolition and any asbestos materials removed by a suitably qualified and experienced asbestos removal specialist.